solo-io/workshops/gloo/gloo/README.md

 EOF
 ```

-To check that Gloo is routing to the two different Upstreams (50% traffic each), run the following command, you should be able to see v1 and v2 as a response from service echo-v1 and echo-v2:
+To check that Gloo is routing to the two different Upstreams (50% traffic each), we are going to use the browser verify that we can see the black star (v2) reviews, and the new red star reviews (v3) after refreshing the page:

 ```
 /opt/google/chrome/chrome $(glooctl proxy url)/productpage
 ```

 ## Lab 2: Security
 In this chapter, we will explore some Gloo features related to security.

 ### Network Encryption - Server TLS

+In this step we are going to secure our demo application using TLS.
 Let's first create a private key and a self-signed certificate to use in our echo Virtual Service:

 ```bash